busypete/projectapollo/README.md

-# Projectapollo
+# Project Apollo

-Some useful links to understand the Apollo project.
+Some useful links to understand the project Apollo.

 Documentation on the Debian image currently used in the project: https://elinux.org/Beagleboard:BeagleBoneBlack_Debian